dragan717080/LaravelAirportAPI/README.md

-# <a name="no-link"></a>Laravel Starter Kit
+# <a name="no-link"></a>Laravel Airport API

-Custom starter kit code for Laravel to be used in different projects.
+API for the Flight System.
 Database agnostic but I've used PostgreSQL.

 ## <a name="no-link"></a>Technologies Used